EirGrid

 Eligibility

 Demand sites can register as a DSU, whether or not they have a Maximum Export Capacity (MEC).
-They must have a demand reduction capacity of at least 4 MW.
+A DSU must have a demand reduction capacity of at least 4 MW.

-For aggregated DSUs, the maximum demand reduction capacity of an individual demand site is 10 MW.
-Demand sites with more than 10 MW demand reduction capacity can register as a stand-alone DSU.
+A demand site with more than 10 MW demand reduction capacity cannot be aggregated but can register as a stand-alone DSU.

 The company registering the DSU must be a licensed supplier registered in the SEM.
-It is not required to be the supplier of the individual demand sites.
+The company is not required to be the supplier of the individual demand sites.

 DSU Dispatch Instructions

-We issue dispatch instructions at an aggregate level.
+We issue dispatch instructions to each DSU using the Electronic Dispatch Instruction Logger (EDIL).
 The DSU Aggregator then coordinates the reduction from the individual demand sites.
 DSUs use a combination of on-site generation and plant shutdown to reduce their demand.

 We require real-time communications with the DSU.
 DSUs must be available 24 hours a day year-round.
 This is to ensure we have a secure power system and can issue dispatch instructions quickly.
 The exceptions are a breakdown or an agreed outage.